avalanche-foundation/ACPs/ACPs/103-dynamic-fees/README.md

 $$G = B + R + W + C$$

-A future ACP could remove the gas standardization to granularly meter usage of each resource in a multidimensional scheme.
+A future ACP could remove the merging of these dimensions and granularly meter usage of each resource in a multidimensional scheme.

 ### Mechanism